metacpan/metacpan-cpan-extracted/distros/D/Database-Abstraction/README.md

     MyPackageName::Database::init(directory => '../databases');

-See the documentation for new() to see what variables can be set.
+See the documentation for new to see what variables can be set.

-Returns a refernce to a hash of the current values.
+Returns a reference to a hash of the current values.
+Therefore when given with no arguments you can get the current default values:

+    my $defaults = Database::Abstraction::init();
+    print $defaults->{'directory'}, "\n";

 ## new